fss18/custom-ct-demo-001/README.md

 - Deploy custom AWS Service Catalog to suit your organization needs and compliance.

 ## Prerequisites
-- This lab requires an account with Administrator privileges and Control Tower.
+1. This lab requires an account with Administrator privileges and Control Tower.
-- Use `CloudFormation New Console`.
+2. Use `CloudFormation New Console`.
 All instructions of this lab are based off new console.
-- If you are still on old console, expand **CloudFormation** on top left and choose **New Console**
+3. If you are still on old console, expand **CloudFormation** on top left and choose **New Console**
-- Stay in one of the supported regions, `us-west-2`, `us-east-2`, `us-east-1`, `eu-west-1` for this lab.
+4. Stay in one of the supported regions, `us-west-2`, `us-east-2`, `us-east-1`, `eu-west-1` for this lab.
-- Choose one **Organization Unit** as target for custom guardrail deployment.
+5. Choose one **Organization Unit** as target for custom guardrail deployment.
--- Click [**HERE**](https://console.aws.amazon.com/controltower/home/organizationunits) to view detail of your AWS Organizational units.
+  - Click [**HERE**](https://console.aws.amazon.com/controltower/home/organizationunits) to view detail of your AWS Organizational units.
--- Click on the Organizational units that you choose as target for deployment.
+  - Click on the Organizational units that you choose as target for deployment.
--- Take note of the ID, it will be in format such as `ou-xxxxxxxxxx`
+  - Take note of the ID, it will be in format such as `ou-xxxxxxxxxx`
+6. Choose one target account that you will use for test, we will refer this as `Account A` in this lab. `Account A` must be in the same OU ID that you choose above.

 ## Lab A - Enable Optional Guardrail ##
 In this section of the lab, you will select and enable three optional guardrails.